futuro-coin/Futuro/doc/instantsend.md

 -instantsendnotify=<cmd>
 ```

-####RPC
+#### RPC

 Details pertaining to an observed "Transaction Lock" can also be retrieved through RPC, it’s important however to understand the underlying mechanism.

-By default, the Dash Core daemon will launch using the following constant:
+By default, the FuturoCoin Core daemon will launch using the following constant:

 ```
 static const int DEFAULT_INSTANTSEND_DEPTH = 5;
 ```

-This value can be overridden by passing the following argument to the Dash Core daemon:
+This value can be overridden by passing the following argument to the FuturoCoin Core daemon:

 ```
 -instantsenddepth=<n>